mzmine/mzmine_documentation/docs/module_docs/feature_list_row_filter/kendrick_mass_defect.md

 #### Divisor
 Set divisor value
 #### Use remainder of Kendrick mass
-Select check box to use RKM instead if KMD
+Select check box to use RKM instead of KMD